Graphs and obstruction theory for algebraic curves: Regular tropical curves and smoothability

 is surjective.
 Here $(\overline{\partial_1F_i-\partial_2F_i})$ is the image of $\partial_1F_i-\partial_2F_i\in N_{\Bbb R}$ in $N_i$.

-\end{lem} From this observation, we can see the following. \begin{prop} Let $(\Gamma, h)$ be a non-superabundant tropical curve in the sense of Definition \ref{def:nonsuperabundant2}.
-Then it can be deformed into an embedded 3-valent tropical curve in the sense of Definitions \ref{def:tropical curve} and \ref{immersive}.
-Moreover, the deformed immersive tropical curve is also non-superabundant in the sense of Definition \ref{def:nonsuperabundant2}. \end{prop} \proof We identify $\Gamma$ and $h(\Gamma)$ as noted above.
+\end{lem} From this observation, we can see the following. \begin{prop} Let $(\Gamma, h)$ be a regular tropical curve.
+Then it can be deformed into an immersive (in fact, embedded) 3-valent tropical curve of the same genus in the sense of Definitions \ref{def:tropical curve} and \ref{immersive}.
+Moreover, the deformed immersive tropical curve is also regular. \end{prop} \proof We identify $\Gamma$ and $h(\Gamma)$ as noted above.
 Let $V\in \Gamma$ be a higher valent vertex.
 It suffices to show that the star of any such $V$ can be deformed into a 3-valent graph while keeping the balancing condition and the homotopy type of the entire graph.